 - Career Workshops and Programs

-In addition to our in-person services, you will find a number of helpful resources below to assist you in your career development endeavours.
+In addition to our in-person services, you will find a number of helpful resources below to assist you in your career development endeavors.
 Please note that many international students have F-1 or J-1 visa status with differing employment and post-graduate requirements.
 We strongly encourage you to speak with the Center for International Education prior to seeking or accepting paid or unpaid employment opportunities.

 General Career Resources